vashisht099/HR-Analysis/README.md

 # HR-Analysis

-This analysis is done in order to solve some of the real life challenges of an HR.
-The dataset consists of some company's employees and their attendance on the daily basis.
-The HR wants to analyse following things in order to make certain decisions.
+The purpose of this HR analysis project is to address real-life challenges faced by HR departments.
+Utilizing a dataset consisting of employee attendance records, the project aims to uncover key insights that can inform critical HR decisions.

+The two primary objectives of this analysis are to:
-1. The working preference of employees ie. whether they prefer working from home or working from office.
+1. Determine the working preferences of employees in regards to working from home versus working from the office.
-2. Secondly, what is the percentage of employees taking sick leaves or half day sick leaves in particular period of year or month.
+2. Evaluate the prevalence of sick leaves, including full and half-day absences, over a specific time period.
+In today's fast-paced business environment, it is crucial for companies to stay informed about the wellbeing of their employees and to make informed decisions that enhance their productivity and satisfaction.

+In addition to understanding the preferences and wellbeing of employees, this analysis also provides valuable information that can inform effective resource planning for the company.
+By analyzing the working preferences of employees and understanding their leave taking trends, the company can make informed decisions about resource allocation and effectively plan for personnel availability.
+This proactive approach to resource planning can lead to improved efficiency, productivity, and overall success of the organization.